Last updated on February 20th, 2020 at 11:17 am

 This tour will be about 14 miles roundtrip, but with the scenery and activities, you could spend all day on it.

-This part of the ride is open now: Pedal north along the trail for three miles through Marathon and take a right towards the ocean at Sombrero Beach Road at MM 50.
-You’ll be leaving the Overseas Heritage Trail but you’ll be riding on a dedicated bike path east to Sombrero Beach, which is a beautiful free local beach and well-landscaped park with picnic tables, rest rooms, swimming and snorkeling.
+From the bridge area, pedal north along the Oversease Keys Overseas Heritage Trail for three miles through Marathon.
+At this point, the trail is separate from the highway and is located bayside.
+At MM 50, Sombrero Beach Road, leave the Overseas Heritage Trail and ride a dedicated bike path east to Sombrero Beach.
+This is a beautiful free local beach and well-landscaped park with picnic tables, rest rooms, swimming and snorkeling.

 General tip for riding the Florida Keys bike trail: